singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ![netlify0x_chooserepo.png](/uploads/netlify0x_chooserepo.png)

 #### 2. Configure Build
-netlify will auto-detect the correct settings as seen in the screen shot below:
+Netlify will auto-detect the correct settings as seen in the screen shot below:
 ![hexo_webconfig.png](/uploads/hexo_webconfig.png)
 Hexo deploys to the */public* folder and the command we use to build with is `hexo generate`.